ZOO-Project/ZOO-Project/docs/contribute/hugo.rst

    hugo version

 Running the Website Locally
 ---------------------------

-To preview the website locally before committing changes:

 .. code:: bash

    hugo server

-Then open your browser at `http://localhost:8080/` to see the live site.
+Visit `http://localhost:8080/` to preview the site.

 Creating a New Page
 -------------------

-To create a new page in the documentation:

 1. Navigate to the `content` directory of the Hugo project.
 2. Identify the appropriate section where the new page should be added.